Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Divorce and Extraordinary Expenses: The Very Recent Ruling of the Court of Cassation

-The Case Under Examination
+The Case Under Review

 Fundamental Legal Principles

-• Expenses must serve the interest of the child.
+• Expenses must serve the child's interest.

 • The non-cohabiting parent can refuse reimbursement only if the expenses are not justified.